Marine: Giving seabirds a voice

 The Convention on Biological Diversity (CBD)

-Our marine work with the CBD is focused on supporting the implementation of the Marine and Coastal Biodiversity and the Protected Areas Programmes of Work, particularly on the identification of Ecologically or Biologically Significant marine Areas (EBSAs).
+We focus on shaping the strategic frameworks of CBD to address all aspects of seabird conservation, supporting implementation of Coastal and Marine and the Protected Areas agendas of the Convention.
+We have significantly contributed on the description of Ecologically or Biologically Significant marine Areas (EBSAs).

 Read more about our work with the CBD.

 Out of sight, out of mind?
 The United Nations and the high seas